Dr. Andrew Utterson is Assistant Professor of Screen Studies in the Roy H. Park School of Communications.

 Originally from the UK, Andrew joined Ithaca College in 2012 having previously taught as Senior Lecturer of Film and Digital Media at Canterbury Christ Church University, UK.

 As well as his role with Ithaca College, Andrew is a Regional Visiting Fellow at the Cornell Institute for European Studies (CIES), Cornell University, NY.

-Film theory, history, and criticism; media archaeology; European cinema, with a particular focus on British media and culture.
+Film theory, history, and criticism; European cinema, with a particular focus on British media and culture; media archaeology; digital culture.

 Courses taught at Ithaca College: